 Can I see the public register of permitted installations?

 Ribble Valley Borough Council maintains a public register of all the permitted installations in the borough.
-The public register is available for inspection Monday - Friday 8.45am - 5.00pm at the Council Offices, Church Walk, Clitheroe, BB7 2RA.
-If you would like to view details of a particular installation, then please contact the Environmental Health Department to arrange to view the documents.
+The public register is available for inspection Monday - Friday 8.45am - 5.00pm at the Council Offices, Church Walk, Clitheroe, BB7 2RA or see the list of all current permitted installations.

-For more information, please contact the Environemntal Health Department on 01200 414464 or email email@example.com
+For more information, please contact the Environmental Health Department on 01200 414464 or email email@example.com